cyatteau/DevIgnition-2024-AI-Gamification/README.md

-# DevIgnition-2024-AI-Gamification
+# 🎮 AI-Powered Gamification for the Web 💻

-This repository contains presentation slides and demo code from the "AI-Powered Gamification for the Web" talk at DevIgnition 2024.
-Explore how AI enhances gamification with real-time storytelling, dynamic difficulty adjustments, and motivational feedback in interactive web applications.
+Welcome to the repository for **AI-Powered Gamification for the Web** at DevIgnition 2024!
+This repository hosts the presentation slides and demo files to explore how AI can transform gamification, with features like dynamic storytelling, adaptive difficulty, real-time feedback, and sentiment analysis in web applications.

+## Repository Contents

+- **`slides.pdf`**: The presentation slides in PDF format.
+- **`azure-sentiment-analysis.html`**: Demo showing real-time sentiment analysis using Azure's Text Analytics API.
+- **`openai-storytelling.html`**: OpenAI API storytelling demo.
+- **`tensorflow-adaptive-difficulty.html`**: Demo showing adaptive difficulty with TensorFlow.js.
+- **`brain-streak-recognition.html`**: Demo showcasing streak recognition using Brain.js.
+- **`map-ai-quizzes.html`**: AI-powered map demo.